 “It’s no secret, Market East is dying,” Mo Rushdy, BIA vice president, tells the Inquirer.
 “This project is exactly what this corridor needs.”

-September 2023 – Present: Inquirer takes down story, Council returns
+September 2023 – Present: Council returns, sparring continues

 Sept.
 8, 2023: The Shift, a human rights nonprofit that advocates against homelessness and unaffordable housing, issues a statement of concern regarding the arena plans.